google/pathways-job/README.md

 ### Colocate mode
 The 'colocate' mode deploys the "pathways-head" pod besides a "worker" pod on one of the TPU workers.
 This is preferred for Pathways batch inference workloads, where latency is crucial.
 ### Default mode
 The "pathways-head" pod is schedule on a CPU nodepool and the "workers" are scheduled on TPUs.
 The default mode is preferred for Pathways training workloads where the worker utilizes the TPUs completely.
 ### With a dockerized workload
-The user workload is scheduled as a container within the "pathways-head" pod
+The user workload is scheduled as a container within the "pathways-head" pod.
 ### Headless mode for interactive supercomputing
 The user workload is typically on a Vertex AI notebook, so users can connect to the PathwaysJob via port-forwarding.